piyahub/piyahub/README.md

 - C++/DSA

 ## Projects and Achievments 💻
-- 🌱Skill_Sprout (an educational website created using web technologies and databse)
+- 🌱Skill_Sprout (an educational website created using web technologies and database)
 - ⚡E_Voting-System (build using blockchain and Web technologies)
 - ✨Real-Time chat bot Application(Build using Socket.IO)